larrygrpolanco/larrygrpolanco/README.md

 ## Hi, I'm Larry

-I build tools that solve real problems in education and research.
-My work lives at the intersection of linguistics, data analysis, and practical application—where technical solutions meet human needs.
+I like to build tools that solve problems in education and research.
+My work follows my interests in linguistics, data analysis, and practical applications where technical solutions meet human needs.
+I believe technology should serve as a means, not an end.

-### What I'm about

-I believe technology should serve as a means, not an end—a powerful toolkit for addressing challenges that genuinely matter.
-Whether I'm automating research processes, building educational applications, or analyzing communication patterns, my focus remains on the people who will benefit and the real-world value delivered.
-I strive to build things that enhance understanding and connection.

 ### What I'm working on